nemofq/pushbullet-go/README.md

 - **Host Access**: To communicate with Pushbullet API servers
 - **Offscreen**: To play notification sound
 - **Identity**: To complete OAuth process
+- **clipboardWrite**: To copy the verification code in Chrome notification

 ## Privacy